Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern bin in them
+Display lines containing a pattern and 3 lines after them in a certain file